Achieving Fairness via Post-Processing in Web-Scale Recommender Systems: Introduction

-We aim to derive post-processing approaches providing fairness in ranked lists of items generated by a recommender system. \citet{Hardtetal_NIPS2016} provide such methods for equality of opportunity or equalized odds in the binary classification setting.
-However, these methods are not applicable to the ranking problems since fairness needs to hold with respect to the ranks of the items.
-Another challenge present in ranked data is position bias \cite{JoachimsUnbiasedLearningToRankFromBiasedFeedback, positionBiasEstimationGoogle2018}, i.e., the bias in an end user's response depending on an item's position, which is not a concern in the binary classification setting.
-In this paper, we develop post-processing approaches for achieving equality of opportunity and equalized odds for recommender systems.
-We explicitly handle the position bias issue in our solution and also provide simple mechanisms for controlling the fairness versus performance trade-off.
+In this paper, we derive post-processing approaches providing fairness for ranked lists of items generated by a recommender system.
+Hardt et al. \cite{Hardtetal_NIPS2016} introduce post-processing methods for equality of opportunity and equalized odds in the binary classification setting.
+However, these methods are not directly applicable to the ranking problems where fairness needs to hold with respect to the ranks of the items.
+Ranking problems are further complicated by the presence of position bias \cite{JoachimsUnbiasedLearningToRankFromBiasedFeedback, positionBiasEstimationGoogle2018}, i.e., the bias in an end user's response depending on an item's position, which is not a concern in the binary classification setting.
+Geyik et al. \cite{Geyik19} provides an algorithm for fair ranking (informed by an approximation of equality of opportunity) by modifying the classification definition.
+This work does not address position bias, and the methodology does not extended to other notions of fairness, such as equalized odds.

+Recently, there has been extensive work focused on framing fairness in ranking as an optimization problem maximizing relevance subject to fairness constraints \cite{celis2017ranking, joachims2018, SinghJoachims2019}.
+These procedures are also limited in the types of fairness they can accommodate (largely addressing variations of equal exposure) and cannot be directly applied to fairness definitions incorporating outcomes such as equality of opportunity or equalized odds \cite{Hardtetal_NIPS2016}.
+They are also impractical for many internet applications, where latency concerns may pose problems for solving an optimization problem for real-time queries.

+We formally extend the definitions of equality of opportunity and equalized odds from the binary classification \cite{Hardtetal_NIPS2016} to the ranking context, provide a causal interpretation of the equalized odds condition (Section \ref{subsection: causal interpretation}), and provide scalable post-processing techniques for mitigation of bias identified through these definitions, which has not been addressed by previous literature on fairness in ranking.
+We also explicitly handle the position bias issue and suggest simple mechanisms for controlling the fairness versus performance trade-off.
+Our novel method of enforcing equalized odds in ranking is highly flexible, and we show how it can be easily extended to tackle multiple outcomes and appropriate relaxations.
+We perform extensive experiments to showcase the efficacy of our procedure by considering simulated, public, and real-world datasets.